What is a Headless CMS? Complete Guide for 2026

 If you're considering moving away from a traditional CMS, here are the key benefits of headless architecture:

-- Performance — Decoupled frontends can be statically generated or served from CDNs for blazing-fast load times
+- Performance — Decoupled frontends can be statically generated or served from CDNs for blazing-fast load times, shipping close to zero JavaScript for static blocks

 - Security — Smaller attack surface since the CMS admin is separate from the public-facing site